 Miri Ben-Ari, a Grammy Award-Winning violinist, music producer and humanitarian, “Goodwill Ambassador of Music to the United Nations” appointed by UN Associations of Brazil, and a featured blogger for the Huffington Post.
 Originally from Israel, has created her own unique sound; a revolutionary fusion of classical, soul and dance music.

-A classically trained violinist, who once studied under the late classical master Isaac Stern, this Israeli artist has helped sell millions of records by collaborating with other Grammy award-winning artists such as Kanye West, Jay Z, Wyclef Jean, Alicia Keys, Wynton Marsalis, Britney Spears, Maroon 5, Akon, Patti Labelle, Brandy, Donna Summer, Janet Jackson, John Legend and Armin Van Buuren.
+A classically trained violinist, who once studied under the late classical master Isaac Stern, this Israeli artist and music producer, has helped sell millions of records by collaborating with other Grammy award-winning artists such as Kanye West, Jay Z, Wyclef Jean, Alicia Keys, Wynton Marsalis, Britney Spears, Maroon 5, Akon, Patti Labelle, Brandy, Donna Summer, Janet Jackson, John Legend and Armin Van Buuren.
 Her album “The Hip Hop Violinist“/ Universal Records features many of these collaborations.

 Known for her captivating show-stoppers, Ben-Ari has wowed audiences around the world, considered as in demand artist for hire by celebrity booking and entertainment book.
 Her many performances include: Aventura’s “Sold Out at Madison Square Garden” concert, VH1’s “Save The Music” Gala at Lincoln Center, “Fashion Rocks” at Radio City Music Hall, Sesame Street, Senator Hillary Rodham Clinton’s campaign, Viacom’s Dream Concert at Radio City Music Hall, Martin Luther King Jr. Presidential memorial dedication in Washington, DC, “Miss Universe China” in Beijing produced by media icon Yue-Sai Kan, Arianna Huffingtons THIRD METRIC LIVE tour and Armin Van Buuren ARMIN ONLY-INTENSE world tour for her special violin feature on 2013 Trance Tune of The Year “INTENSE”.